ufidon/its330/labs/lab04/README.md

 ### 2. Tasks(20%)
-1. (10%) Create one thread on Windows Server using Windows API, show its default thread priority, change its priority to a different one then show it again.
+1. (10%) Create one thread on Windows using Windows API, show its default thread priority, change its priority to a different one then show it again.
 2. (10%) Create a custom task scheduler using C#, and show the threads.

 ### 3. Review questions(80%)